People management practices in IT

 Innovecs: Finally, providing regular and meaningful feedback is of the essence.
 What are the advantages of good employee communication and what are the best ways to improve communication between management and employees?

 SG: In my previous interview about employee engagement, I made specific points regarding the importance of communication, its channels and the way we arrange communication processes within Innovecs.
-I can just add that having a clear, transparent communication strategy, as well as accessibility of top management whenever questions arise is an essential component and a powerful tool in people management.
+I can just add that having a clear, transparent communication strategy, as well as the accessibility of top management whenever questions arise is an essential component and a powerful tool in people management.